sudeep0901/django/django-rest-framework-api/README.md

     Using the default string representation of the related entity.
     Nesting the related entity inside the parent representation.
     Some other custom representation.

+2.1 How to find the query associated with a queryset?

+snippet = Snippet.objects.all()
+str(snippet.query)

+queryset = Snippet.objects.filter(id__gt=5)

+# Convert database to django models
+python manage.py  inspectdb
+python manage.py inspectdb > models.py

+use db.managed = False in Meta Class to model to use sql views/index